nefarius/docs.nefarius.at/docs/projects/DsHidMini/FAQ.md

 > This device cannot start.
 (Code 10)
 >
-> {Device Tune-ot-I}
+> {Device Timeout}
 > The specified I/O operation on %hs was completed before the time-out period expired.

 ![timeout](images/timeout.png)

 This is a known issue that can happen in some occasions.
-By the time of writing, no know fix exists.
+By the time of writing, **no known fix exists**.

 ## How do I use my controller as a Xbox 360 or DualShock 4?